 Hilke Bos-Brouwers Hilke has 12+ years of experience in research in food supply chains and innovation management.
 She is the Scientific Coordinator of the FP7 project FUSIONS (Food Use for Social Innovation through Optimising waste preventioN Strategies) and the H2020 project REFRESH (Resource Efficient Food and dRink for the Entire Supply cHain).
 Furthermore, Hilke is Theme Leader Sustainable and Safe Food research for Wageningen UR and project leader of various Food Waste national projects by FBR together with corporate, social and governmental clients.

-Jury selection winners and public award winners will all receive the following prizes:
+Jury selection winners and public award winners all received the following prizes:

 - invitation and travel/accommodation costs covered to present their food waste solution at the REFRESH conference, an event attended by Europe’s leading food waste stakeholders in Berlin in Spring 2017